bliss-framework/web/docs/key-elements.md

 Trust me, it doesn't make you more cool if you write code only with ternary and null operators, it just makes your code harder to read.

 Restrain yourself, be readable.

+## Leave your individuality outside as well

+We understand that (almost) everyone has a need to express themselves, to be unique, and that's great, just leave it out of your code, and generally your software related.
+There's no place for it there.